aaceves/hector_quadrotor/README.md

 # hector_quadrotor

-It is a set of packages for modeling, control and simulation of quadrotor UAV systems.
+Hector-Quadrotor is a series of packages developed by the Institute for Flight Systems and Automatic Control at the Technical University of Darmstadt in Germany for ROS and GAZEBO.
+The most recent version of Hector-Quadrotor was released in 2018 for ROS Kinetic [1], but thanks to various contributors, it can also be installed for ROS Melodic [2] and ROS Neotic [3].

 ## Description